| MY OCCASIONAL MOTORSPORT DIARY

 The sky was darkening and after a further delay when a TR7 V8 rolled in the Esses, I decided to pack up early as apart from anything else I knew my time would not be improved.
 Chris Green took BTD in his 1.6 litre OMS 28 on 27.05s, the official results are here and all times are here.

-Practice proceeded very smoothly and today there were no incidents of note which was good for everyone.
+Practice proceeded smoothly and today there were no incidents of note which suited everyone.
 The dry start line and track were good to drive although, once again, there was little obvious heat in the tyres.
 There again, both days I was at the end of Batch 5 so I remained in the car and immediately returned down the hill no chance to immediately check temperatures.
 A good day's sport that finished in good time.
-The new traffic arrangements in and out of the paddock, which some still manage to ignore, worked well and a valuable improvement to the venue.
+The new traffic arrangements in and out of the paddock, which some still manage to ignore, worked well and a valuable improvement to the venue's logistics.
 Personally, I was pleased with the Ensign which was running perfectly, another 2.13s off the line and a tad faster overall although not into the 29s which I hope for at this event.
-I also ran in T2 although, as I expected, the time was slightly slower with conditions cooling, whilst I gather it started to rain an hour or so later.
+I also ran in T2 although, as I expected, the time was slightly slower with conditions cooling; I gather it started to rain an hour or so later.
 Richard Hollingworth took BTD in his 1.6 litre DJ Firehawk on 27.09s, a time close to Saturday's winner.
 The official results are here and all the times are here.

 One more event entered this season, the American and Classic fest at Prescott at the end of the month.
 Saturday will be within a mix of mainly modern single seaters so the Ensign can revert to its correct place in the competitive food chain whilst on Sunday the Ensign is too modern in the pre-1971 class!
 Whatever, I'm sure it will be a pleasant conclusion to my 2017 season, with a busy winter ahead.

 Gurston Down 10th September2017